Disability Living Allowance (DLA) For Adults

 You don’t need to have a specific condition to qualify for Disability Living Allowance.
 Instead, you must have a disability and require support that falls under either the ‘care component’ or ‘mobility component’.

 Lottie matches care seekers with the best care homes for their needs.
-You can request a free list of homes from our care experts, who will share homes that match your budget, location and type of care needed.
-You can also search for a care home through our easy-to-use directory.
+You can request a free care home shortlist from our Care Experts, who will share homes matching your budget, location and type of care needed.
+You can also search for care through our easy-to-use directory.

 Frequently Asked Questions